hau-mal/articles/metastore.md

 ## Best Practices
 General best practices are
 * Use a custom Metastore in an Azure SQL DB whenever possible, this will help you separate Compute and Metadata
-* Start with S2 tier which will give you 50 DTU and 250 GB of storage, you can always scale the database up in case you see bottlenecks
+* Start with Azure SQL DB S2 tier which will give you 50 DTU and 250 GB of storage, you can always scale the database up in case you see bottlenecks
 * Ensure that the Metastore created for one HDInsight cluster version is not shared across different HDInsight cluster versions.
 This is due to different Hive versions has different schemas.
 Example - Hive 1.2 and Hive 2.1 clusters trying to use same Metastore.
+Also prevent implicit upgrades.
 * Back-up your custom Metastore periodically for OOPS recovery and DR needs
 * Keep Metastore and HDInsight cluster in same region
 * Monitor your Metastore for performance and availability with Azure SQL DB Monitoring tools [Azure Portal , Azure Log Analytics]